 DJ Gasso joined the Arkansas Razorbacks on June 30, 2023, as an assistant coach.
-Gasso will serve as the program’s primary hitting coach.
+Gasso serves as the program’s primary hitting coach.
+During Gasso’s two seasons at the helm, Arkansas has set single-season team program records in six offensive categories while registering top-three marks in 12.
+Individually, five single-season hitting records have been set under Gasso’s watch.

 Following the 2023 campaign, Gasso was part of a staff that earned ATEC/NFCA Pacific Region Coaching Staff of the Year along with being recognized as D1Softball’s National Coaching Staff of the Year.